numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 * How ``CastingImpl`` lookup, and thus the decision whether a cast is possible, is defined.
-(This is speed relevant, although mainly during a transition phase where UFuncs where NEP 43 is not yet implemented).
+(This is speed relevant, although mainly during a transition phase where NEP 43 is not yet implemented).
   Thus, it is not very relevant to the NEP.
 It is only necessary to ensure fast lookup during the transition phase for the current builtin Numerical types.